aws-amplify/amplify-js/docs/media/vue_guide.md

 | [signInConfig](#signinconfig)           | object |
 | [signUpConfig](#signupconfig)           | object |

-&ast; The attributes above reference the config objects for the components that are nested inside Authenticator.
+The attributes above reference the config objects for the components that are nested inside Authenticator.
 See the individual components for details.

 Events: None